 Collaborative Institutional Training Initiative (CITI)

-Online training is available and may be required for investigators and research staff involved in certain types of research including human subjects, animals and biohazards.
+Online training is available and is required for investigators and research staff involved in research including human subjects, animals and biohazards.
 Relevant CITI training certifications must be completed before research begins.

 Environmental Health & Safety Training (EHS)

 The following trainings are administered by EHS and are based on the Research Risk Assessment Checklist submitted for the proposed research.

 All trainings must be completed at the time of initial assignment where exposure exists, and usually needs to be renewed annually unless otherwise indicated.

 All research personnel working in WCM-Q laboratories are required to complete safety training prior to the initiation of any laboratory work in compliance with OSHA Laboratory Safety Standard (1910.1450).
 The training covers procedures for general lab safety, emergencies, hazardous waste disposal, and accident awareness and prevention.